 This era requires us to anticipate the future and strengthen cooperation.
-The willingness to engage in genuine cooperation and take on clear responsibilities is a basic prerequisite for innovation.
-Leveraging each other’s strengths is a must in order to achieve the best possible results.
+Engagement and cooperation are basic provision for innovation.
+Leveraging each team member’s strengths is a must in order to achieve the best possible results.

 How to leverage each other’s strengths?
 First we need to know our team better in terms of their motives and strengths (behavior).
-Then, learn how to adjust those strengths accordingly and communicate better in the workplace.
-This way, you can improve team effectiveness and prevent conflict in organization.
-The best way to learn how to leverage these strengths is by participating in team effectiveness training.
+Then, as a leader we will be able to choose whose strengths to use to complete a task.
+This way, we can improve team effectiveness, build better communication, and prevent conflict in organization.
+The best way to discover each team member’s strengths is by participating in team effectiveness training.
 Contact us for more info on how to improve team effectiveness in workplace.
 Mail us at: email@example.com or click here.

 Check out our cool video on VUCA: